Orcomp/DemoWebsite/documentation/projectwizard/projectwizard.md

 > It is possible to have an operation csv file, a calendar database table and a relationship Excel spreadsheet all in the one dataset.

 A project can contain multiple datasets, which makes it easier to compare data, as multiple datasets can be displayed in Rantt at the same time.
+(See the "ActualPlanned" example on the [sample data page](http://www.resourcegantt.com/documentation/sampledata/).)

 Creating A Project
 ==================